Jericho (2006 TV series): Second season

 Hawkins tries to transport the bomb to his contacts in the reborn Republic of Texas.
 The ASA military is tipped off and after a brief chase, seizes the weapon.
 Hawkins narrowly escapes and the ASA military then transports the weapon to Cheyenne for safekeeping.
-Hawkins makes contact with Jake and the two travel to Cheyenne, where they retake the bomb from J&R contractors.
+He is also contacted by John Smith, a former J&R whistleblower who reveals that he was the one who masterminded the attacks.
+He explains that he committed them to eliminate J&R's influence on the US government, though the plan has backfired, as J&R now effectively controls the ASA as a puppet state.
+Smith announces that he intends to use the bomb to destroy Cheyenne and J&R. Knowing that this would only embolden the ASA, Hawkins makes contact with Jake and the two travel to Cheyenne.
+Once there, Jake and Hawkins retake the bomb from J&R contractors (one of whom is revealed to be Smith, who escapes).
 Hawkins is wounded in a brief gun battle.
 The two make it to the Republic of Texas embassy in Cheyenne with the only undetonated bomb (in ASA territory) from the September attacks.
 The ASA's military is right behind them.
-The Republic of Texas is considered the swing state in the struggle for power between the Eastern United States, which is led by the legitimate surviving United States government, now governed from Columbus, Ohio, and the Allied States.
-Texas has not decided which government to back.
-The Texan ambassador in Cheyenne shelters Jake and Hawkins at his embassy.
+The Republic of Texas is considered the swing state in the struggle for power between the Eastern United States, which is led by the legitimate surviving United States government, now governed from Columbus, and the Allied States (separated by the UN monitored Mississippi River).
+The Texan ambassador in Cheyenne shelters Jake and Hawkins at his embassy, as Texas hasn't decided which government to back yet.

 The ambassador informs his military forces at the embassy to tell the ASA forces outside the fence that any incursion into the embassy by ASA troops will be considered an act of war against the Republic of Texas.
 The ambassador manages quickly to smuggle Jake, Hawkins and the bomb to the Cheyenne airport.
 At the airport he secures a small diplomatic jet plane to carry Jake, Hawkins and the device to Texas.
 While they are en route, two ASA F-15 fighters intercept Jake and Hawkins and order them to turn around or be shot down.
 When Jake refuses to be escorted back to Cheyenne, the two jets drop back to open fire.
 Two Republic of Texas Air National Guard F-16 fighters suddenly appear and shoot down the ASA planes.
 Jake and Hawkins make it to Texas with the evidence and Hawkins ominously intones that a second American Civil War was always coming and the two of them have made history by giving the United States a fighting chance in the war to come.